What is Pandiculation and How is it Different from Stretching?

 Muscles should be long at rest.
 When muscles at rest are sitting in contraction, they use vital energy needed elsewhere in the body.
 The pattern of one muscle or chain of muscles that cannot release fully at rest leads to full body contractive reflex patterns, movement dysfunction and health symptoms over time.

-We hope that this reading empowers you to explore pandiculation as your go to technique to alleviate muscles tension and pain.
+We hope that this reading empowers you to explore pandiculation as your go to technique to alleviate muscle tension and pain.